 Why are there so many endemic reptiles and so few endemic mammals?

 The answer has to do with how hard it is to get to Galapagos.
 A reptile, like a snake or a lizard, needs much less food and water than a mammal (at least short-term) and is less sensitive to strong sunshine.
 Because Galapagos is so far away from the mainland, only the fittest species can survive the journey.
 Once on the island, the reptiles took the environmental niches usually reserved for mammals: giant tortoises are large herbivores because animals like goats and horses do not naturally exist there.

 What do endemic species have to do with evolution?

 Endemic species are ones that evolved from something else.
 Take the marine iguana.
 Ages ago, some South American iguanas were washed out to Galapagos somehow.
 South American iguanas generally live in trees, eat plants and do not swim unless they have to.
 Once on the islands, the iguanas came out of the trees, developed the ability to swim and hold their breath and now eat algae.

 Another good example is the 13 species of Finch, all of whom descended from a common ancestor.
-Each finch evolved to fill an available environmental niche on different islands.
+Finches evolved to fill an available environmental niche on different islands.
 Similarly, the Galapagos Giant Tortoise evolved uniquely to different islands.
 Charles Darwin’s careful observation of these species led to his renowned Theory of Evolution.

 What are some of the more famous Galapagos endemic species?